 The variety is huge, though you may have to pay a small amount of Robux if you want to play some of them (by buying in-game cash in Jailbreak, for example).
 There’s a much bigger focus on multiplayer here, too, so you’ll be interacting a whole lot more with fellow players.
 If you’re a parent, that means you should be more wary in Roblox of abuse or other misbehavior, because as we all know, the Internet can be a rough place!

 A good way to separate them would be to say that Minecraft is at its core a crafting/building/survival game, while Roblox is a toolset whose audience is split between the creators of various games and the consumers who play them.

 Because Roblox has been surging in popularity in recent years and wasn’t talked about much before, there’s a misconception that it came out after Minecraft or even that it’s a Minecraft ripoff.
 The truth is that Roblox has been around since 2006, making it three years older than Minecraft, which came out in 2009.
 Who’s the copycat now?

 Regardless, Minecraft was by far the more popular game for many years, though its waning popularity since its 2013 peak meant that interest in Minecraft and Roblox was close to equal by 2017, and in August 2019 Roblox surpassed Minecraft’s 91 million monthly users by having 100 million.
 Impressive!

 All in all, it’s fair to say that the two games both enjoy huge popularity, and you won’t have trouble finding servers and games to play with others in either of them.

-So, Minecraft and Roblox aren’t as similar as you first thought, right?
+Minecraft and Roblox aren’t as similar as you first thought, right?
 If you opt for Minecraft over Roblox and happen to own a Raspberry Pi, then you can turn the Pi into a Minecraft server!
-Or for something more casual and instant, see our list of hidden Google games.
+Or, for something more casual and instant, see our list of hidden Google games.